Couple walking hand in hand near a waterfall surrounded by forest.

 Go-Mar, Greenstone

 Go-Mar (Gorge Creek) Falls is one of the largest waterfalls in a very underappreciated part of the province.
-Greenstone, which is the area along the east side of Lake Nipigon, is mostly travelled by locals and sport fishermen chasing world-class pike and lake trout.

-The rugged topography making it revered for ice climbing makes for some great hiking too.
+Greenstone, the area along the east side of Lake Nipigon, is mostly visited by locals and sport fishermen chasing world-class pike and lake trout.
+The rugged topography, which makes it revered for ice climbing, also offers great hiking.
 The rock here tends to erode in vertical chunks, creating steep-sided, flat-topped “mesas” across the landscape.
 The water flowing down these steep cliffs usually provides a show, as you’ll see at Go-Mar.

 These falls are just one example of the beauty in Superior Country—an area full of falls to explore.
-Pair this short outing with a longer hike at the Palisades Trail along the top of a mesa.
+Pair this short outing with a longer hike on the Palisades Trail along the top of a mesa.
 This 10-kilometre out-and-back hike showcases stunning views and interesting carnivorous plants.

 Use Nipigon as a basecamp, only 35 kilometres from Go-Mar Falls and one of the gateways to the Lake Superior National Marine Conservation Area.

-Pigeon River, Thunder Bay
+Kakabeka Falls and Pigeon River, Thunder Bay

 As far as waterfalls in Northwestern Ontario go, Kakabeka Falls steals the show.
 It’s the second-largest waterfall in the province and requires only an easy roadside pullover to see—it’s well worth the stop and photo.